What to Expect From Your Lawyer

 - Put their client's interests ahead of their own

-Every state has some kind of agency that is responsible for disciplining attorneys and other legal professionals that violate the ethical rules that govern.
-The results of these disciplinary actions can include paying fines, returning stolen money, suspension from the practice of law, revocation of a law license (disbarment) and more.
+Every state has an agency or office responsible for disciplining attorneys and other legal professionals who violate the profession's ethics rules.
+The results of these disciplinary actions can include paying fines, returning stolen money, revocation or suspension of a law license, and more.

-Disputes regarding attorneys' fees are perhaps the most common problem that clients have with their lawyers.
+Disputes regarding legal fees are perhaps the most common problem that clients have with their lawyers.
 Fee disputes typically arise for many reasons, but the following are the most common:

 - Complaints about bills being too high

-- Disagreements over what kinds of fees would be charged to the client
+- Disagreements over what kinds of fees the client is responsible for paying

-- Disagreements over whether an itemized bill would be given
+- Disagreements over whether the attorney owed the client an itemized

-- Concerns that a lawyer spent too long on a task that should have been relatively easy
+- Concerns that a lawyer spent too long on a relatively easy task

 - Billing at an attorney's rate for work done by a paralegal or legal secretary

-The first thing that you should do upon finding and hiring the right lawyer for your case is to make sure that you get the fee agreement in writing that you can understand.
-If a term in the fee agreement is unclear to you, ask the attorney to re-write it in a way that is clear and understandable to you.
+When hiring a lawyer for your case, the first thing that you should do is get the fee agreement in writing that you can understand.
+If a term in the fee agreement is unclear to you, ask the attorney to re-write it in a more straightforward way.
 Even if your state does not require a written fee agreement, it is still a good idea to have one.
-In addition, if you do not want to have your fee dispute end up in court, be sure that a mandatory arbitration clause is included in the fee agreement so that the dispute can take place in front of a neutral, third party instead of in an imposing courtroom.
+If you do not want your dispute to end up in court, have the contract contain a mandatory arbitration clause so the dispute can occur in front of a neutral third party instead of in an imposing courtroom.

 What You Should Expect From Your Lawyer

-Lawyer communication, competency, ethics, and fees are important aspects of an attorney-client relationship.
-As a summary you can expect your lawyer to do the following:
+Lawyer communication, competency, ethics, and fees are important aspects of the attorney-client relationship.
+As a summary, you can expect your lawyer to do the following:

 - Give you advice about your legal situation

-- Tell you what he or she thinks will happen in your case
+- Tell you what they think will happen in your case

 - Allow you to make the important decisions regarding your case